blndgs/protocol_registry/docs/00_protocol.md

-# Generalized DeFi Protocol Interface
+# Generalized Chain-Aware DeFi Protocol Interface

 Here's a comprehensive interface that can adapt to any DeFi protocol, incorporating initialization, transaction generation, validation, and data retrieval.
 This interface also includes a method to handle the supported assets, which can vary per chain.